Coronavirus: Parks and open spaces

 Please see the Scottish Outdoor Access Code for further information about access rights on golf courses.

 Events in parks and open spaces

-Following current government advice there must be no gatherings of any sort for an initial 3 week period to 13/04/20.
-This will be reviewed nationally after that.
-Beyond that the national guidance is that there should be no events with 500 or more people attending, and the Council have been asking all organisers of such events on Council sites, to postpone or cancel them over an ongoing 2 month rolling period.
-This will also be kept under review in light of any further national guidance.
+Following current government advice there must be no gatherings of any sort at this time.
+The national guidance indicates that there will no events with 500 or more people attending allowed for a considerable time.
+The Council have asked organisers of such events on Council sites to postpone, or cancel them over an ongoing 2 month rolling period.
+This will be kept under review in light of any further national guidance.

 If you have an event planned in one of our parks or greenspaces and want to discuss how this will affect you, please contact us via email@example.com.

 The Scottish Fire and Rescue Service warn that due to dry conditions there is a very high risk of wildfires.
 As COVID -19 restrictions ease please take extra care, stay safe and respect the environment and the rescue services.
 Please do not use barbeques or light fires in the countryside and remove and dispose of all cigarette ends carefully.

 As COVID-19 restrictions ease please plan ahead and continue to avoid busy places as social distancing will continue to be vital.
 In many places facilities, including toilets, some car parks and food outlets, may remain closed so ensure you take all you need for any trips out and make sure you leave the area as you found it.